From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Introduction

-\paragraph{Hacking Pattern Analysis.} Through analysis of the hacking phenomena, we observed that most of the attacks targeting R1-Distill-Verifier-1.5B fall into two patterns: Single Symbol and Gibberish.
-As shown in Figure~\ref{fig5:model_verifier_neg_1} and Figure~\ref{fig5:model_verifier_neg_2} in Appendix~\ref{appx:hack_case}, the policy model exploits vulnerabilities in the verifier during training by outputting either a single simple character (such as ``\texttt{\{}'' ) or long sequences of meaningless text to bypass the verifier.
-Our observations are consistent with those of ~\citet{baker2025monitoring}, indicating that although introducing a model-based verifier effectively increases the verifier’s flexibility, it implicitly raises the complexity of the environment and consequently reduces its robustness.
+\paragraph{Hacking Pattern Analysis.} Most exploits against R1-Distill-Verifier-1.5B fall into two patterns: Single Symbol and Gibberish.
+As shown in Figure~\ref{fig5:model_verifier_neg_1} and Figure~\ref{fig5:model_verifier_neg_2} in Appendix~\ref{appx:hack_case}, the policy model exploits vulnerabilities in the verifier by outputting either a single simple character (such as ``\texttt{\{}'' ) or long sequences of meaningless text to bypass the verifier.
+Consistent with ~\citet{baker2025monitoring}, these results suggest that although introducing a model-based verifier effectively increases the verifier’s flexibility, it implicitly raises the complexity of the environment and reduces its robustness.
 Therefore, studying and improving the robustness of verifiers is of critical importance.